Linking a Tab to another Section or Website

 Click Save and Approve, as you do.

-As with Staff Profiles and News items, sections containing multiple content have the facility to re-order them by clicking on the up/down buttons, and also to automatically order the documents by Publish Date or in alphabetical order by Name.
-If you’re using automatic ordering remember to uncheck the ‘Lock’ icons.
+As with Staff Profiles and News items, sections containing multiple content have the facility to re-order them by dragging and dropping the content, and also to automatically order the documents by Publish Date or in alphabetical order by Name.
+If you’re using automatic ordering remember to unlock the content using the ‘Actions’ menu.

 When you preview this section, you should see all of the pieces of File Upload content in a list.
 You can mix and match this with regular ‘All Purpose Content’.